code-check/challenge-websockets/README.md

 When done correctly, the `must have working receive` test will succeed.

+## Adding Login
+The next thing we have to do is to add a working login system to the application.

+For more information about the login system, read [Login.md](./Login.md).

 ## Sending Messages
 Another part that is important, is the ability to receive message on a second client, the simplest way of creating a new client is to open a second tab in your browser.